Titomic logo

 The exciting thing about working with cold spray technology is that there are seemingly limitless possibilities.
 Here are a few common use for additive manufacturing:

-Produce larger barrels optimised for strength and thermal performance with mixed material combinations.
+Produce larger cylindrical structures and large-scale tubes optimised for strength and thermal performance with mixed material combinations.
 With better materials, we can improve weight, erosion and corrosion resistance.

 Replace complex and costly welded assemblies with better-performing single-piece structures.